 Presidents Day Weekend Things To Do on Staten Island NYC

-The image at right shows a picture of the American colonial representatives, John Adams and Ben Franklin, meeting with a British general at the Conference House on Staten Island, in September of 1776, in an effort to preempt the American Revolutionary War.
-This occurred just a few months after the colonists declared their independence and as history would have it - they failed.
+The image at right shows a picture of the American colonial representatives, John Adams and Ben Franklin, meeting with a British general at the Conference House on Staten Island, in September of 1776, in an effort to prevent bloodshed and the American Revolutionary War.
+This occurred just a few months after the colonists declared their independence.
+And as history would have it - the British monarchy wouldn't negotiate - and five years later the American colonists had won the war.

 Presidents Day is a time to reflect on the performance of our current presidents and legislators, and how they stack up against their historical peers.
 And in that reflection it's worth asking ourselves what we've done to contribute or detract from the national conversation.